ChallengeSY/nebunoid/editor.md

 * Ctrl+P: Launches a program that immediately loads a single-level playtest "campaign"

 #### New brush controls
 Some influence can be performed over a brush by holding down key(s) while creating a brush.
-Presence is preferred over absence in case of conflicting keys.
+Presence is preferred over absence in case of conflicting keys, unless noted otherwise.

 * __W__hite: Creates a white colored brush (max red/green/blue).
 Combinable with C/U/Y
 * Blac__k__: Creates a black colored brush (zero red/green/blue).
 Combinable with R/G/B